-Now that the summer season is underway, I’m sure you’re all looking forward to what lies ahead during the coming months.
+Now that the new year is underway, I’m sure you’re all looking forward to what lies ahead over the next 12 months.

 Whether they did or didn’t, do yourself a favour and write down, not just think about why but actually write down what helped or hindered your quest.
 Do not confuse thoughts with actions, they are poles apart.
 We have between 60,000 and 80,000 thoughts every day and could not possibly find the time to act on all of them!